Erbolat Dosaev: Philanthropy

-Dossaev is the co-founder, longtime financial supporter, and board member of the Alumni Fund of the Republican Physics and Mathematics school (RPMS).
+Dosaev is the co-founder, longtime financial supporter, and board member of the Alumni Fund of the Republican Physics and Mathematics school (RPMS).
 He is also the co-founder of the Public Fizmat Endowment Fund established on 30 April 2017 by the RPMS.
 The endowment funds long-term projects that are critical to the development of the university but lack stable financing.

-Dossaev co-founded the Dara charity along with his wife, Gulnara Dossaeva.
+Dosaev co-founded the Dara charity along with his wife, Gülnara Dosaeva.